-The FT201XQ is supplied in a RoHS compliant leadless QFN-16 package.
-The package is lead (Pb) free, and uses a 'green' compound.
+The FT200XD is supplied in a RoHS compliant leadless DFN-10package.
+The package is lead (Pb) free and uses a 'green' compound.
 The package is fully compliant with European Union directive 2002/95/EC.
-This package is nominally 4.00mm x 4.00mm.
-The solder pads are on a 0.65mm pitch.
-The above mechanical drawing shows the QFN-16 package.
-All dimensions in table are in millimetres.
+This package is nominally 3.00mm x 3.00mm.
+The solder pads are on a 0.50mm pitch.
+The above mechanical drawing shows the DFN-10 package.
+All dimensions are in millimetres.

-The centre pad on the base of the FT201XQ is internally connected to GND.
-Do not place signal tracks on the PCB top layer under this area.
-Connect to GND.
+The centre pad on the base of the FT200XD is internally connected to GND.
+Do not place tracks on the top layer of the PCB in this area.

-11.4 QFN-16 Package Markings
+11.2 Package Markings